-- No Slack messages on general channels.
+- Slack messages on public channels are discouraged.
+Conversations are discouraged on general channels and specific users should not be @ed.
 You may slack an individual, or a group of individuals if you have agreed such interactions ahead of time.
-Conversations should not be carried out on general channels.
 There should be no expectation of response to Slack messages.

 Asynchronous communication is perfectly acceptable on the understanding that no response is to be expected before the next work day (normally Monday).
 Hence it is OK to, for example: